gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

     * a microsecond timestamp: the value returned by ``time.ticks_us()`` when the message was received.

-    This function is useful for providing information needed for triangulation and/or trilateration (using distances) with other micro:bit devices.
+    This function is useful for providing information needed for triangulation and/or trilateration (using distances) with other microbit devices.

 .. code-block:: python